department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ### If you have a pre-need decision letter that confirms eligibility

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to request a burial.

-Keep in mind that the pre-need decision letter doesn't identify a specific cemetery or gravesite, since it's not possible to reserve these in advance.<br>
+Keep in mind that the pre-need decision letter doesn't identify a specific cemetery or gravesite, since it's not possible to reserve these in advance.

 **Note:** You may be able to schedule a weekend burial at certain national cemeteries. <br>
 [Learn about the weekend burial program (PDF)](https://www.cem.va.gov/cem/docs/factsheets/NCA_Weekend_Burial_Program.pdf)